ethereum/EIPs/EIPS/eip-1.md

 For each new EIP that comes in, an editor does the following:

 -   Read the EIP to check if it is ready: sound and complete.
-The ideas must make technical sense, even if they don\'t seem likely to be accepted.
+The ideas must make technical sense, even if they don't seem likely to be accepted.
 -   The title should accurately describe the content.
 -   Edit the EIP for language (spelling, grammar, sentence structure, etc.), markup (Github flavored Markdown), code style

-If the EIP isn\'t ready, the editor will send it back to the author for revision, with specific instructions.
+If the EIP isn't ready, the editor will send it back to the author for revision, with specific instructions.

 Once the EIP is ready for the repository, the EIP editor will: